sroshans025/agentlend/README.md

 ## 📖 Overview

-Traditional lending is hampered by manual overhead and centralized bias. **AgentLend AI** solves this by using a **Google Gemini-powered** risk engine to analyze wallet history and the **Tether WDK** for programmatic, secure disbursements.
+Traditional lending is hampered by manual overhead and centralized bias. **AgentLend AI** solves this by using an **AWS Bedrock-powered** risk engine to analyze wallet history and the **Tether WDK** for programmatic, secure disbursements.

 ### ✨ Key Features
 * **Autonomous Risk Assessment:** Real-time analysis of wallet age, transaction density, and liquidity patterns directly from the blockchain.